-- Has complied with all the curricular, legal and financial requirements of ACOM; - Has successfully completed all coursework requirements in no more than six years; - Attends the ceremony in person; - Takes the osteopathic oath; - Has taken and passed COMLEX Level 1, Level 2-CE, and Level 2-PE administered by the National Board of Osteopathic Medical Examiners (NBOME); - Has demonstrated the ethical, personal and professional qualities deemed necessary for the successful and continued study and practice of osteopathic medicine.
+- Has complied with all the curricular, legal and financial requirements of ACOM; - Has successfully completed all coursework requirements in no more than six years; - Attends the ceremony in person; - Takes the osteopathic oath; - Has taken and passed COMLEX-USA Level 1, Level 2-CE, and Level 2-PE administered by the National Board of Osteopathic Medical Examiners (NBOME); - Has demonstrated the ethical, personal and professional qualities deemed necessary for the successful and continued study and practice of osteopathic medicine.

-Students whose graduation date is delayed will be allowed to walk across the stage with their matriculating class as long as they will be able to finish their clerkships by the conclusion of that academic year.
-To walk across the stage they must have passed COMLEX Level 1 and both parts of COMLEX Level 2.
+Students whose graduation date is delayed will be allowed to participate in graduation ceremonies with their matriculating class as long as they will be able to finish their clerkships by the conclusion of that academic year.
+In addition, the student must have passed COMLEX-USA Level 1 and both parts of COMLEX-USA Level 2.